linode/apl-core/README.md

 - Adjust the configuration of all integrated apps based on Configuration as Code
 - Out-of-the-box experience
 - One UI to access all apps and self-service features
+- Kubernetes-native: Install Otomi on any Kubernetes cluster in any cloud or on-prem
 - Over 30 pre-configured and integrated apps and add-ons

 <p align="center"><img src="https://github.com/redkubes/otomi-core/blob/master/docs/img/platform-apps.png" width="100%" align="center" alt="Otomi platform apps"></p>